 - Practice responsible investment through the avoidance of, and where applicable the divestment in, unethical sectors in accordance with the University’s Socially Responsible Investment Policy.

 - Provide information and training to staff and students on sustainable practice and related issues.

 - Foster behavioural change by encouraging participation and consultation by staff and students on sustainable initiatives.

-- Work in partnership with other Universities and Colleges to develop and integrate the principles of sustainability within the Higher and Further education sector.
+- Work in partnership with other sector bodies including universities and colleges, Universities Scotland, Universities UK, and the Environmental Association of Universities and Colleges (EAUC) to develop and integrate the principles of sustainability within Higher and Further education.